 Digital radio BOS; registration of fixed radio installations

 For commissioning and as a prerequisite for the operation of fixed radio systems (FRT) in the BOS digital radio network, the registration procedure for fixed radio systems of the Federal Agency for Digital Radio of Security Authorities and Organisations (BDBOS) must be completed.
 This ensures safe and reaction-free operation in the BOS digital radio network.

 Floods can cause enormous financial losses and endanger human lives.
 Flood damage and hazards can be decisively reduced by early warning.

 The organization and coordination of avalanche warning tasks is the responsibility of the safety and disaster control authorities (municipalities, district offices, district governments of Upper Bavaria and Swabia) with the cooperation of the avalanche warning center.

 As part of preventive disaster control, the district administrative authorities draw up alarm and deployment plans for specific incident operations on the basis of corresponding operator information.

 If, in order to avert the danger of water, ice and debris flows, it becomes necessary to take precautions that cannot be postponed, the neighbouring municipalities shall be obliged to assist the threatened municipality to the best of their ability and at their own expense.

 Accidents involving substances hazardous to water can, for example, cause fish to die or contaminate soil and groundwater.
 They must be reported immediately to the police or the fire brigade (emergency call 110 or 112).
 The fire brigade will then take immediate measures to avert the danger.

-The fire brigade of an establishment or facility may be recognised as a site fire brigade at the request of the owner or sponsor.
+The fire department of an establishment or facility may be recognized as a plant fire department upon application by the owner or sponsor.